NFS002/Otis/README.md

 ## Code linting
 To help maintain code quality standars and consistency, we use pylint and pycodestyle (formerly pep8) for each microservice and the shared library, as well as eslint for the api-gateway.
-Comfiguration files for code linting can be found in *~/service/pylintrc*, *~/service/tox.ini*, and *~/api-gateway/.eslintrc.json* respectively.
+Configuration files for code linting can be found in *~/service/pylintrc*, *~/service/tox.ini*, and *~/api-gateway/.eslintrc.json* respectively.

 To run the code linting programs: